paulcpk/get-ripped-in-3-weeks/README.md

 > **Noob tip:** Exercises are noted in "Number of sets" (Integer) "times" (x) "Number of reps" (Integer, Number of repetitions)

+The sets are executed in succession, meaning the set has to be completed before moving to the next exercise.

 #### Day A1

 - 4 x 10 Downward Dog Pushups (https://goo.gl/wq6Ppb)